mutagen-io/mutagen-examples/compose/data-science/README.md

 ## Usage

-This example behaves like any other Composed-based project—you'll just need to replace any `docker-compose` command with `mutagen compose`.
+This example behaves like any other Composed-based project—you'll just need to replace any `docker-compose` command with `mutagen-compose`.
 Once the project is running, you can access the Jupyter notebook server that it creates at [http://localhost:8888](http://localhost:8888).
 The password for the notebook server is `mutagen`.
 Once the notebook server is running, try making changes to